Planning a holiday to the beautiful island of Bali and looking for the best things to do in Bali? Here are tips on how to have the best holiday!

 Diving in Bali

 Bali has fantastic diving for all abilities and the areas of East Bali Tulamben and Amed are well known for great dive spots as well as snorkelling.
+It’s one of those must things to do in Bali.

 In north west Bali, you will find stunning coral shows at Pemuteran and Menjangan Island.